 Inclusive language: Socioeconomic status

 Socioeconomic status is a social factor that categorizes people based on their income, education, occupation, and perceived social class.
-When writing on topics that center around income, education, occupation, and social class, it is more inclusive to use the right language that will not alienate parts of your audience.
+When writing on topics that center around income, education, occupation, and social class, using the right language will prevent alienating parts of your audience.
 Non-inclusive language can be harmful as it perpetuates stereotypes and overgeneralizes.
 So, if you want your online content to be inclusive, you should strive to only include what is relevant and be as specific as possible.
 In this article, we’ll give you tips on using inclusive language when discussing socioeconomic issues.

 Note: The inclusive language analysis is opt-in